El Hiblu 3

 The El Hiblu 3 are three migrants who were rescued off the coast of Libya in March 2019.
-They negotiated passage for 108 migrants to Malta on the El Hiblu 1, an oil tanker registered in Turkey and built in 2015.
+They translated for 100 migrants to prevent an illegal pushback to Libya and instead be brought to Malta on the El Hiblu 1, an oil tanker registered in Turkey and built in 2015.
 The El Hiblu 3 have been charged with terrorism by Maltese authorities, and the incident has received considerable international media coverage and criticism.

 Background

-The El Hiblu 3 are Abdalla, Abdul, and Lamin.
+The El Hiblu 3 are Abdalla, Kader, and Amara.
 Their ages were 19, 16, and 15 respectively at the time of their migration.
 The El Hiblu 1 was being captained by Nadar El-Hiblu, a Libyan man.
-Abdalla and Lamin were originally from Guinea, and Abdul was from Ivory Coast.
+Abdalla and Amara were originally from Guinea, and Kader was from Ivory Coast.

-Lamin had left his home aged 13 due to a family feud, and travelled through the Algerian desert to find unpaid work in Libya.
+Amara had left his home aged 13 due to a family feud, and travelled through the Algerian desert to find unpaid work in Libya.
 His boss offered to help him travel to Europe.
 Abdalla migrated together with his wife.
 He had quit a sociology degree in order to provide for his family, and left for Europe after his father died.

-Lamin had attended an English-speaking school in Guinea.
+Amara had attended an English-speaking school in Guinea.
 As the only individual who spoke English in a group of over 100 migrants, he acted as a translator between the migrants and the ship's captain.